kelliemthrower/queer_colormaps/README.md

 # queer_colormaps
-custom colormaps using gay flag colors!
+custom colormaps using gay flag colors in Python!